fairy-stockfish/variant-nnue-pytorch/docs/nnue.md

 )
 ```

-PyTorch tensors can be easly passed to the kernel by using `.data_ptr()`, which results the pointer to the tensor.
+PyTorch tensors can be easily passed to the kernel by using `.data_ptr()`, which results the pointer to the tensor.
 One must however ensure that the memory is contiguous.

 ### Feature transformer